Dior Fall/Winter 2026 Look1

 Dior Fall/Winter 2026 Look 15

-It is controlled femininity.
+It’s controlled femininity.

 The waist operates as architectural axis.
 Above it: precision.
 Below it: expansion.

 The broader runway landscape for Fall 2026 shows a reemergence of waist definition across multiple houses.
-Dior’s interpretation feels less trend-driven and more genealogical — a refinement of its historical shaping codes rather than an external borrowing.
+Dior’s interpretation reads less trend-driven and more genealogical — a refinement of its historical shaping codes rather than an external borrowing.

 Dior Fall/Winter 2026 Look 45